 - Finely dice the garlic and put it in a bowl or glass jar.

-- Add the olive oil, balsamic vinegar, Dijon mustard, salt, pepper, rosemary spring (if using.)
+- Add the olive oil, balsamic vinegar, Dijon mustard, salt, pepper, rosemary sprig (if using).
+You can throw the sprig in whole or finely dice it.
+I've done it both ways.

 - Secure lid to jar and shake until well combined.
 If you’re using a bowl, simply whisk the ingredients until well blended.